 - Providing social-emotional and mental health supports

-In partnership with the Idaho State Department of Education (ISDE), the Region 17 Comprehensive Center developed this toolkit to provide consistent training across Idaho on evidence-based strategies for improving adolescent literacy.
-The toolkit is based on four recommendations in this practice guide from the Institute of Education Sciences.
-For each recommendation, there is a facilitator’s guide, PowerPoint presentation, and handouts.
+In partnership with the Idaho State Department of Education (ISDE), Region 17 developed this toolkit to provide consistent training across Idaho on four evidence-based strategies for improving adolescent literacy.
+For each strategy, there is a facilitator’s guide, presentation slides, and handouts.